PeterWaher/IoTGateway/Waher.IoTGateway.Resources/Root/Script.md

 	Type=EventType.Notice
 ```

-##### Vector Sources
+##### Type Sources

 The `SELECT` statement can search for information from different types of sources.
 These
 sources are defined in the `FROM` clause.
 If they point to Type Names, they refer to
 objects of the specified type that are stored in the object database.

+##### Collection Sources

+If the source returns a string value, or is a variable reference that does not point to a
+type or variable, it is interpreted to represent the name of a collection in the object
+database.
+Using such a source allows you to reference untyped objects in the corresponding
+collection.

+##### Vector Sources

-The sources can also
-be script that returns any type of vector.
-In such a case, the `SELECT` statement operates
+The sources can also be script that returns any type of vector.
+In such a case, the `SELECT`
-directly on these vectors, without going to the database.
+statement operates directly on these vectors, without going to the database.

 Example: